khanh1412/gpgpu/README.md

             - Compile Kernel and Load into Devices

-`Buffer` : objects holding the allocated memory in GPU's global memory
+`Buffer` : objects holding the shared memory across devices

 `Queue` : similar to CUDA stream, Queue is a list of calls from CPU to GPU